Previous

 Next

-Hilley and Varsey
+Hilley and Barsey (or Varsey)

 The trek from Hilley to Varsey is about 4 km and the path bridled with vegetation takes about 1 ½ hour.
 As you walk along the Singalila, you will be greeted with glorious views of the Kanchenjunga Range.
 Stay at Varsey overnight to enjoy the rhododendron forests and a sweeping view of the mountains.